 Question 3: What resources do you require of your health system clients for a successful engagement?

-Be on the alert for pithy, single-paragraph responses to this question.
+Be on alert for limited, single-paragraph responses to this question.
 Good IT support vendors will take the opportunity to describe their due diligence and onboarding processes fully.
 The more explanation, the better.
 Hospitals and health systems should look for vendors to address:

 This level of detail shows both the vendor's project expertise and their dedication to your project's success.